bixbydevelopers/capsule-sample-petmatch-port/direct-port/README.md

 ## Description

 This capsule is a port of the Alexa [Pet Match skill](https://github.com/alexa/skill-sample-nodejs-petmatch) to Bixby.
+A Bixby enhanced port is available [here](../bixby-enhanced/)

 ## Usage